Pupil Premium

 • Providing short term intervention programmes for underachieving pupils and those with SEND (Special Educational Needs and Disabilities).

-• Providing ‘School- Led’ Tutoring
+• Providing our own ‘School- Led’ Tutoring and bespoke intervention

 • Providing new resources that will support learning and teaching in and out of the classroom.